NZOI/NZOI.github.io/nzic/past/2016/rules.md

 #### Help

-Students may ask a supervisor questions on administrative tasks, such as, when the contest ends or how to use the website to make a submission.
+Students may ask the supervisor questions on administrative tasks, such as, when the contest ends or how to use the website to make a submission.

 Questions such as how to solve a problem, how use a language feature, or where a bug is in a program will not be answered.
 The student should be able to find out how to use a language feature by reading the language documentation.

 If a student is new to a programming language, we suggest that they bring printed sample source code for reference.

-Any questions related to the problems should be emailed to <nzic@nzoi.org.nz> for a response.
+Any questions related to the problems should be emailed to NZIC for a response.

+#### Leaving early

+This is up to each individual school or supervisor.
+However, the time at which any students leave the contest early will need to be reported.

 ### Scoring

+There may be slight modifications to scoring.
+These will be finalized closer to the time of the contests.

 There will be official scoreboards for individual students, and for schools.